bbcmicrobit/micropython/docs/filesystem.rst

 However, since the micro:bit is a limited device in terms of both hardware and storage capacity MicroPython provides a small subset of the functions needed to persist data on the device.
-Because of memory constraints **there is approximately 30k of storage available** on the filesystem.
+Because of memory constraints **there is approximately 30k of storage available** on the file system.

 .. warning::